 Some argue that proposing to your forever someone is almost—if not equally—as important as your wedding day.
 The gesture itself is monumental.
 It’s an outright proclamation of your love and a heartfelt invitation to take your relationship to the fully committed level.
 No matter where you pop the question, you want the day to be special and to go off without a single hiccup.
 Destination proposals are ultra romantic, but traveling can present some unexpected complications and curveballs.

 Fear not—we asked a handful of experts to weigh in to make sure your travel proposal is flawless.

 “Your proposal day will forever hold a special spot in your heart, so pick a place that is meaningful for both you and your fiancé(e)-to-be.
 Tailor the proposal around mutual interests, and don’t get boxed in by social expectations of what a proposal should be,” says Kathryn Money, the vice president of strategy at Brilliant Earth.
 "Be original and make your own memory."

 Maybe it’s a locale you’ve both always dreamed of going, or maybe it’s a place you’ve visited before and where you have always wanted to return.
 It doesn’t have to be a quintessential romantic city, like Paris or Florence, and it doesn’t have to be over the top.
 What matters most is that you’re both excited to be there.

 Tell Your Hotel or Resort What’s About to Go Down

-This is optional, but one that might just elevate your proposal.
+This is optional, but a decision that might just elevate your proposal.